On this page:

-The Data Protection Act 1998 (DPA) provides principles under which all organisations, including the NHS, operate when handling personal data.
+Data protection law provides principles under which all organisations, including the NHS, operate when handling personal data.

 It also gives members of the public the statutory right of access to personal data related to themselves.
 In particular, there is provision for you to see your own medical records.

 - Basic details about you, such as address, date of birth, preferred emergency contact and your GP